abhi28082000/inout-hack/README.md

 `npm start`

-3. Goto the web address through Chrome/Firefox
+3. Go on to the web address through Chrome/Firefox